Is the world ready for a Trump re-election?

 Concerns were also heightened on the news of the passing of Supreme Court Justice Ruth Bader Ginsburg.
 The Trump administration will promptly nominate her successor — another woman — but this time a conservative jurist.
 Although the Senate may not confirm the next justice before the election, the vacancy may give Donald Trump more momentum than Joe Biden.

 Is the rest of the world really prepared for the worst?
-If the incumbent U.S. president is re-elected, the West may have to restore, without the United States, the status lost by the G7, NATO and the Washington, Tokyo, and Seoul alliance.
+If the incumbent U.S. president is re-elected, the West may have to restore, without the United States, the status lost by the Group of Seven, NATO and the Washington, Tokyo, and Seoul alliances.

 It is, of course, easy to talk about.
 But is it possible?
 A recent report by the Pew Research Center showed how difficult it will be.
 The survey, conducted in 13 industrialized democracies, was titled “U.S. Image Plummets Internationally as Most Say Country Has Handled Coronavirus Badly.”
 The following are takeaways from the report: